Channel Shortening by Large Multiantenna Precoding in OFDM

 \section{Conclusions}

-We studied the possibility of shortening the effective channel of a multi-antenna OFDM system with subcarrier-level precoding, and without changing this conventional air-interface.
+We studied the possibility of shortening the effective channel of a multi-antenna OFDM system with per-subcarrier precoding, i.e. the legacy implementation of multi-antenna precoding with OFDM.
 It was shown that introducing time-selectivity in conventional frequency-domain multi-antenna precoders can asymptotically mitigate the self-interference resulting from an insufficient CP as the number of antennas grows large.
-Time-frequency selective precoders were thus constructed based on the truncation of the channel impulse response in order to reduce the time dispersion of the effective precoded channel.
+Time-frequency selective precoders were thus constructed based on the truncation of the channel impulse response in order to reduce the time-dispersion of the effective precoded channel.
 An optimum threshold in the high-SNR regime was set equal to the CP length in order to achieve an interference-free transmission as the number of antennas goes to infinity.
 In a medium SNR regime, an optimized threshold not necessarily equal to the CP further slightly increased the system performance by accumulating more multi-path energy at the cost of limited interference.
 When a conventional system either suffers from a SINR saturation or a large CP overhead, the performance gain in the high-SNR regime compared to conventional precoders without time-selectivity could be substantial.
-Meanwhile, this design that preserves the conventional frequency-domain precoding structure in OFDM, is asymptotically suboptimal to time-reversal filtering techniques, that can accumulate all path energy and asymptotically convert it to a zero-delay channel, therefore removing the necessity of a CP.
+Meanwhile, this design that preserves the legacy frequency-domain precoding structure in OFDM, is asymptotically suboptimal to the time-reversal filtering technique, that can accumulate all path energy and asymptotically convert it to a zero-delay channel, therefore removing the necessity of a CP.
 It was nevertheless shown that time-frequency selective precoding, which is still exploiting the benefit of a CP to deal with less interference, could converge faster to its asymptotic performance and as a result could even outperform time-reversal filtering for not-so-large array system.